belitre/kctx-manager/README.md

 `add` will add all the contexts found in the `kubeconfig_file` used as parameter to the default kubeconfig. __If a context with the same name is found in the default kubeconfig file, `kctx-manager` will override it.__

+`add` will also change the name of the cluster and the name of the user before adding them to the kubeconfig file.
+Notice that it will only update the name, the rest of the information of each item will stay the same (server url, certificate, etc...).
+This is to avoid problems with auto generated kubeconfigs where you can have for example: for eks kubeconfigs with context and user with name `aws` and `kubernetes` for the cluster.

 ```
 Usage:
   kctx-manager add kubeconfig_file [flags]